BIS-Space/bis-kicksat-sprite-decoder/README.md

     R 0
     T 131  12D

 With the Excel spreadsheet you can enter the three sections separatly to decode them and receive the message in plain English.
+View the screenshots to see how to use the spreadsheet.